stollander33/docs/docs/users/user_guide.md

 In every project there is a set configurations that you would like to use to switch.
 Even if not the case, there should be at least two modes:

 1. `development` for local development (verbose logs, auto reload and no reverse proxy)
-2. `production` for deploying  the project in production (less logs, `gunicorn` and a reverse proxy, all set to use `SSL` for free with Let's Encrypt).
+2. `production` for deploying  the project in production (less logs, `gunicorn` and a reverse proxy, all configured to use `SSL`, integration with Let's Encrypt for issuing of SSL certificates).

 Stacks are just implemented as `YAML` files based on the `docker compose` syntax.
 You can create as many custom stacks as you need.